Units of twisted group rings and their correlations to classical group rings: Decomposition of twisted group algebras for general extensions and transgression

 In this section, given a central extension as in (\ref{De start CE setting prelim}), we will recover the decomposition \cite[Theorem 5.3.]{MaScLast} of the twisted group algebra $F^{\beta}[\G]$ for any $[\beta]\in H^2(\Gamma, F^*)$ inflated from $G$ and $F$ a field with $\Char(F) \nmid |\G|$.
-Our aim is to use other methods which allow to work with general extensions (i.e. with $A$ not necessarily abelian) and to interpret in \Cref{background transgression} the projection maps as a kind of transgression morphisms.
-The most general structural result will be \Cref{decomp voor elke extensie}, but \Cref{decomp voor elke abelse en centrale extensie} will be more precise.
+Note that loc. cit. was a generalisation of \cite[Theorem 3.2.9.]{KarProj}.
+Our aim is to use other methods than \cite{KarProj, MaScLast} which allow to work with general extensions (i.e. with $A$ not necessarily central or even abelian) and to interpret in \Cref{background transgression} the projection maps as a kind of transgression morphisms.
+The most general structural result will be \Cref{decomp voor elke extensie}, but \Cref{decomp voor elke abelse en centrale extensie} which focuses on abelian extensions will be more precise.
+These results proves \Cref{Theorem A intro} from the introduction.